open-ephys/gui-docs/source/FAQ/index.rst

 Absolutely.
 The GUI has been used to collect data for `over 200 publications and preprints <https://open-ephys.org/publications>`__ , which have appeared in every major neuroscience journal.

-As with any software under active development, crashes are still possible.
-But they usually happen when testing out new features or new combinations of plugins.
+Crashes are possible, but they usually happen when testing out new features or new combinations of plugins.
 Once you find a signal chain that works for your needs, it can be used for many hours of uninterrupted recording.

 |